 What is procurement?

 Let us start by looking at the meaning of procurement.
-Procurement refers to the process of obtaining products or services from the market to ensure that the production is smooth.
+Procurement refers to the process of obtaining products or services from the market to ensure that production is smooth.
 By definition, procurement is the overall process of acquiring goods, and services by means of purchase, lease, rent, or any other form of contracting.

 The term ‘procurement’ is commonly used in business, especially in manufacturing as these organisations require services and goods in a large scale.
 So, by ‘procure’ we mean to source, obtain and pay for goods and services in a business context.